 As mentioned earlier, Oaktree Capital is an alternative investment manager with an expertise in credit.
 It invests in four asset classes:

-- Credit (high yield bonds, senior and private loans, convertible securities, structured credit, real estate debt and emerging market debt)
+- Credit (distressed debt, high yield bonds, senior and private loans, convertible securities, multi-strategy credit and emerging market debt)

 - Private equity